H.R. 7786: AI Fraud Accountability Act

 H.R.
 7786 Common Questions

-How much prison time for AI voice clone scam under HR 7786?
+What's the prison sentence for an AI voice-clone scam under H.R.
+7786?

-Under the AI Fraud Accountability Act, using a digital impersonation to defraud someone can bring a Title 18 fine, up to 3 years in prison, or both (SEC.
-2).
+Using a digital impersonation to defraud someone could bring a federal fine, up to 3 years in prison, or both.

-Can you go to jail for threatening an AI impersonation scam?
+Can you be charged just for threatening an AI impersonation scam?

 Yes.
-Under the AI Fraud Accountability Act, intentionally threatening this kind of fraud for intimidation, coercion, extortion, or mental distress carries the same penalty: up to 3 years, a fine, or both (SEC.
-2).
+H.R.
+7786 punishes intentionally threatening this kind of fraud to intimidate, coerce, extort, or cause mental distress the same as the scam itself: up to 3 years, a fine, or both.

 Yes.
-According to HR 7786 SEC.
-3, the FTC can enforce digital impersonation fraud as an unfair or deceptive act or practice under the FTC Act.
+The bill lets the FTC enforce a civil ban on digital impersonation fraud, treating it as an unfair or deceptive practice under the FTC Act — separate from any criminal case.

-Can the government seize money or equipment used in an AI impersonation fraud case?
+Would the government seize money from an AI fraud conviction?

-Does the AI Fraud Accountability Act apply to scams run from outside the United States?
+Does H.R.
+7786 reach scams run from outside the United States?

 Based on H.R.
 7786 bill text